Wednesday, December 26, 2012

 to push change through."

-- David DeNotaris, motivational speake
+- David DeNotaris, motivational speaker

 I'm thinking about our Silver Award Training tonight, and came across this quote in my inbox.
 (Thank you Rick Ruiz!)
 And it seems a good one for the day.